Everything You Need to Know About Law Firm Revenue

 Client type

-The composition of a law firm’s client base directly impacts the potential income a lawyer can earn, and the firm’s potential revenue.
+A law firm’s client base directly impacts the potential income a lawyer can earn, and the firm’s potential revenue.
 A firm’s clients could be mainly consumers, businesses, or a combination of the two.

 Specifically, according to the Martindale-Avvo Attorney Compensation Report, attorneys focused on providing legal services to consumers earned an average of $181,000 in 2019.
 However, lawyers serving businesses reported earning an average of $238,000.
 Lawyers serving both consumers and businesses reported an average income of $175,000 in 2019.